nvaccess/nvda/user_docs/en/userGuide.md

 ### Run COM registration fixing tool... {#RunCOMRegistrationFixingTool}

-Installing and uninstalling programs on a computer can, in certain cases, cause COM DLL files to get unregistered.
-As COM Interfaces such as IAccessible depend on correct COM DLL registrations, issues can appear in case the correct registration is missing.
+Sometimes, problems can develop with the Windows Registry, that result in NVDA behaving abnormally.

-This can happen i.e. after installing and uninstalling Adobe Reader, Math Player and other programs.
+This can be caused by, for example, installing or uninstalling certain programs (such as Adobe Reader or Math Player), as well as Windows updates and other events.

-The missing registration can cause issues in browsers, desktop apps, task bar and other interfaces.

-Specifically, following issues can be solved by running this tool:
+THE COM Registration Fixing Tool attempts to fix these issues by repairing accessibility entries in the registry.

+The types of problem this tool can fix include:

-* NVDA reports "unknown" when navigating in browsers such as Firefox, Thunderbird etc.
+* NVDA reporting "unknown" or "pane", when navigating in browsers such as Firefox or Edge, mail programs such as Thunderbird, Windows Explorer, the task bar, and other programs.
-* NVDA fails to switch between focus mode and browse mode
+* NVDA failing to switch between focus mode and browse mode when you expect it to.
+* Buttons which previously had their names spoken, suddenly being reported only as "button".
-* NVDA is very slow when navigating in browsers while using browse mode
+* NVDA being very slow when navigating in browsers while using browse mode.

-* And possibly other issues.
+Because this tool corrects entries in the Windows registry, it requires administrative access to work, just like when installing a program.
+If you have UAC (User Access Control) enabled, as most users do, you will need to follow whatever prompts are presented by UAC, to run the tool successfully.

 ### Reload plugins {#ReloadPlugins}